Recovery of Behaviors Encoded via Bilateral Constraints: Results

 \subsection{Hexapod robot}

-To test this approach on a physical device, we needed an appropriate encoding template.
+Since we are ultimately interested in recovery on robots with truly unknown (or least, unmodeled) dynamics, we continue our examples with a physical mechanism.
+As the first step , we need an appropriate encoding template.
 For biomechanists, the difference between ``running'' and ``walking'' is defined in terms of the energy reservoirs participating in the exchange generating the motion.
 In walking, potential energy exchanges with kinetic energy by vaulting over a rigid leg; thus ground speed is lowest when the center-of-mass is highest.
 In running, elastic energy of stretched tendons and muscles exchanges with kinetic energy; thus ground speed is highest when the center-of-mass is highest.
 Thus, the kind of gait appearing (running vs. walking) can be encoded in terms of total energy in these reservoirs.
 We designed a six-legged robot to facilitate the measurement of elastic energy storage in its legs.
 This, we hoped, would allow us to define an encoding template in terms of these energy exchanges, and test our strategy on a physical device.
 Simulation study of recovery on a low-dimensional dynamic running device further supported the notion that energy was important for motion.
 Appendix B has a complete description of this study, which is omitted here for brevity.
 Additionally, while high-fidelity model of this hexapod might include discontinuous impacts, which would seem to imperil the smooth analysis posed above, the alternating tripod gaits the robot is restricted to has a differentiable approximation that admits our smooth analysis \cite{kelly1995geometric}.

 The robot (``Enepod'') is depicted in Fig. \ref{fig:Enepod}.
 It consisted of a chain of 7 motor modules (Robotis Dynamixel EX106 and MX64) as an actuated backbone, connected to six passive spring steel ($1/16"$ \#1075) legs.
 The legs were mounted to the EX modules, as they provide more torque.
 The springs were flexible enough to exhibit deflections of more than $1\,\text{cm}$ at the foot during motion making it feasible to sense their deflections using a motion tracking system.
 This provided an instantaneous window into the elastic energy stored in the body at any given time.